SobrioRiot/Mullvad-VPN-Installer-for-Linux/README.md

 This repository contains a collection of command lines for installing Mullvad VPN on various Linux-based operating systems.
 These commands allow users to purge, download, and install Mullvad VPN regardless of its version.

+Each section includes a command to remove any existing Mullvad VPN installation before proceeding with the installation command.
+If you are experiencing issues with your current Mullvad installation or simply want to reinstall it, you can run the remove command at the beginning of the respective section.
+This will ensure that any existing files and configurations associated with Mullvad are removed before the new installation begins.

 ## Supported Operating Systems

 The following Linux-based operating systems are supported: